sachinsu/sachinsu.github.io/work_journal/software.md

          - average latency
          - P99 percentile latency
          - Maximum latency experienced in recent time frame

+     -     The response time is what the client sees; it includes all delays incurred anywhere in the system.

+    -     The service time is the duration for which the service is actively processing the user request.

+    -     Queueing delays can occur at several points in the flow: for example, after a request is received, it might need to wait until a CPU is available before it can be processed; a response packet might need to be buffered before it is sent over the network if other tasks on the same machine are sending a lot of data via the outbound network interface.

+    -     Latency is a catch-all term for time during which a request is not being actively processed, i.e., during which it is latent.
+In particular, network latency or network delay refers to the time that request and response spend traveling through the network.

 - CPU vs GPU
    - CPUs are designed for sequential processing while GPUs have been